Unistats 2019/20: Support guides

 - Files can be compressed using PKZip/WinZip which will significantly reduce the upload time

 - Only a single file can be held in the system.

 B. Automated Validation

 Further details on the quality rules applicable to this collection can be found on the coding manual

 The Quality Rules report will contain the details of any rules triggered by the submission.
 Make any necessary amendments to the data and resubmit the file to the system.
 To pass validation the file must not trigger any validation errors.

-Where possible report for quality assurance will be produced even where validation errors exist.
+Where possible the quality assurance report will be produced even where validation errors exist.

 *Note that the DLHE and NSS data will not be available until July and the Unistats output file will not be produced until then.